niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 - [ ] handler to reverse engineer market place tags if brittle
 - [ ] test branch
 - [ ] Added to new Server -> send init message
-- [ ] add aggregate tables into chart tables and return as a picture instead of just an embed for compare
+- [ ] Formatted aggregat tables for comparison instead of returning separately?
-- [ ] some items go in and out of stock fast, might have to do sth with that so that ebay prices dont get wacky
+- [ ] change the avg price and aggregate price of when sold one, maybe its fine actually idk